Skip to main content

 People wait in line at the plant swap to pick up their free plants.

 But that's not all - we'll be hosting the Xeriscape Garden Party!
 Discover the beauty of water-wise, native, and pollinator landscapes with insights from local experts.
-Participate in our free NoCo Native Plant Exchange and landscaping education sessions.
+Participate in our free NoCo Native Plant Swap and landscaping education sessions.
 Don't worry if you don't have plants to swap; everyone is welcome to participate and take one home.
 Just remember to bring your own bag or box!

 Whether you're passionate about sustainability, native plants, conservation, or climate change solutions, EcoFest provides an amazing opportunity to explore and celebrate our community's resilience.